-Accounts receivable are assessed for impairment individually.
+Accounts receivable are assessed for impairment individually at an amount equal to the lifetime expected credit loss.
 Objective evidence of impairment could include the Company's experience of collecting payments and an increase in the number of delayed payments past the average credit period.